lzap/vide/README.md

 Compiling
 ---------

-Tarball release (for compilation) are located at: http://lzap.fedorapeople.org/projects/vide/releases/
+Tarball releases are located at: http://lzap.fedorapeople.org/projects/vide/releases/

 To compile and install Vide into /usr/local just do the following: